KOBAS on the Command Line¶

 -g: Tells KOBAS to runt he ‘identify’ process.

--b dme: background; enter the species code for the species of the sequences in your input file.
+-b sce: background; enter the species code for the species of the sequences in your input file.

 Note